apache/kylin/website/docs/query/pushdown/pushdown_to_embedded_spark.md

 ---

 Kylin uses pre-calculation instead of online calculation to achieve sub-second query latency on big data.
 In general, the model with pre-calculated data is able to serve the most frequently-used queries.
-But if a query is beyond the model's definition, the system will route it to the Kyligence smart pushdown engine.
+But if a query is beyond the model's definition, the system will route it to the Kylin smart pushdown engine.
 The embedded pushdown engine is Spark SQL.

 > **Note**: In order to ensure data consistency, query cache is not available in pushdown.